His sword became one with the god’s; the most supreme battōjutsu, which would shine throughout history was born.

 -Amakasu Ōmi no Kami

 -Nagano Shinano no Kami

-The swordsmanship passed on to a boy of only fourteen has continued for over 450 years, still prospering to this day.
-No one knows exactly why Hayashizaki Myōjin chose a young boy to receive the secrets of divine swordsmanship.
-Perhaps it was a moment of compassion by the God, looking down on a boy struggling to survive with his mother.
-Or even possibly Tamijimaru was destined to be the mouth of God in order for divine Iaijutsu to prosper.
+The swordsmanship passed on to a boy of only fourteen has continued for almost 500 years, still prospering to this day.
+No one knows exactly why the god of the shrine chose a young boy to receive the secrets of divine swordsmanship.
+Perhaps it was a moment of compassion by the god, looking down on a boy struggling to survive with his mother.
+Or even possibly Tamijimaru was destined to be the mouth of god in order for divine iaijutsu to prosper.
 It may even have been the plan of a God of War, hungering to carve its way through a country in civil turmoil.
 Maybe it was the wisdom and devotion needed for man to live through a country in chaos.
-The only thing that can be certain is that mere men will never understand the workings of Gods.
+The only thing that can be certain is that mere men will never understand the workings of gods.

 Timeline of Hayashizaki Jinsuke Minamoto no Shigenobu’s life: